benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 {% endhighlight %}

-Notice, none of these nodes has any clue that they are part of a huge process and none of the nodes on this tree has enough information to encapsulate the entire state of the process.
+Notice, none of these nodes has any clue that they are part of a huge process to calculate fib(5) and none of the nodes on this tree have enough information to encapsulate the entire state of the process.
 For example, the calls to fib(2) have no clue that they are part of a process to calculate the value of fib(5).
 So, what is keeping track of the process' state?
 The call stack.

-The call stack keeps track of all of the ways that these function calls need to be combined after the calculations complete.
-The call stack is the one remembering to combine the calls of fib(4) and fib(3) to get fib(5).
-This is a recursive process: think of a recursive process as a series of deferred operations, where there is information hidden to each recursive call - that hidden information is in the call stack.
+The call stack keeps track of all of the ways that these calls to fib need to be combined after the calculations complete.
+The call stack is the one remembering to combine the calls of fib(3) and fib(2) to get fib(4), and the calls of fib(4) and fib(3) to get fib(5).
+If we were to stop the interpreter partway through the process, and resume execution in a new environment with a clean call stack, there would be no way to complete the process, since all of the information about how to combine recursive calls would have been lost.
+Think of a recursive process as a series of deferred operations, where there is information hidden to each recursive call - that hidden information is in the call stack.

 When executing this in a browser, there are a bunch of stack frames which are created, with new environments for each call.
 You can see this in your chrome debugger.

 Besides the fact that this algorithm repeats a lot of calculations unnecessarily (fib(1) is calculated many times), this algorithm is a poor one because it requires O(n) memory complexity on the call stack.
-Looking at the left branch of the tree, whatever n is the call stack will have n deferred stack frames.
+Looking at the left branch of the fib tree above, the call stack will have at most n stack frames at any given time.

 Now, here is an iterative way to calculate fibonacci sequence: